 A 1968 recording made in Los Angles at the Sound Factory was recently sampled and the track, (along with the vocals) has found its way onto a current CD and single recorded by the legendary hip-hop/rapper/MC Rakim on his latest CD, titled The Seventh Seal (SMC).

 “Here we are, some 40 years since the original recording of Holy Are You, by the Electric Prunes, which was packaged into the 1968 LP, Release of An Oath.
 The last two Electric Prune CDs were re-issued in 2006.
-One of the tracks has resurfaced on a current hip-hop CD and a single,” says Richard Whetstone, vocalist on the original recording…”it’s hard to imagine that that album has been sample numerous times, because the tracks were solid.”
-The album has subsequently been re-released in the UK in 2012.
+One of the tracks has resurfaced on a current hip-hop CD and a single,” says Richard Whetstone, vocalist on the original recording…”it’s hard to imagine that that album has been sampled numerous times, because the tracks were solid.”
+The original album has subsequently been re-released in the UK, US, and Australia in 2012.

 During a time when concept albums were beginning to emerge, Release Of An Oath utilized the arrangements of David Axelrod, along with a group of top LA session musicians to complete the ’68 LP that would be re-released in 2006 on Collectors Choice Music/Rhino.